SBP and FBR Rules for Pakistani Founders with US LLCs (2026)

 FBR Taxation: Worldwide Income of Pakistani Residents

 Pakistan taxes its residents on worldwide income.
-This is the foundational principle of the Income Tax Ordinance, 2001 (as amended through Finance Act 2025).
-Section 11 establishes that the total income of a resident individual includes income from all sources, wherever located.
+Section 11 of the Income Tax Ordinance, 2001 (as amended through Finance Act 2025) includes income from all sources, wherever located.

 Tax Residency Under Pakistani Law

-Section 82 of the Income Tax Ordinance defines a "resident individual" as a person who:
+Section 82 of the Income Tax Ordinance defines a "resident individual" as someone who:

 - Is present in Pakistan for 183 days or more in a tax year, or

-- Is an employee of the Federal or Provincial Government posted abroad, or
+- Is a Federal or Provincial Government employee posted abroad, or

-- Is present in Pakistan for 120 days or more in the tax year AND has been present for 365 days or more in the four years preceding the tax year
+- Is present in Pakistan for 120 days or more in the tax year AND has been present for 365 days or more in the preceding four years

 How US LLC Income Is Taxed in Pakistan

-A US single-member LLC is a disregarded entity for US federal tax purposes — the IRS treats it as if it does not exist, and the owner reports all income on their personal tax return.
-Pakistan does not have an equivalent "disregarded entity" concept.
-The FBR treats the income based on its character and the owner's residency.
+A US single-member LLC is a disregarded entity for US federal tax purposes.
+The IRS treats it as if it does not exist; the owner reports all income on their personal return.
+Pakistan has no equivalent concept.
+FBR treats the income based on its character and the owner's residency.

-For a Pakistani resident who is the sole member of a US LLC:
+For the sole member of a US LLC who is a Pakistani resident:

-- Business income earned through the LLC is included in the founder's worldwide income under Section 11 of the Income Tax Ordinance
+- Business income earned through the LLC is part of worldwide income under Section 11

-- The income is taxable in the year it is earned, not in the year it is distributed or remitted to Pakistan.
-This is a critical distinction — deferring distributions does not defer the Pakistani tax obligation on the underlying income
+- The income is taxable in the year earned, not when distributed or remitted to Pakistan.
+Deferring distributions does not defer the Pakistani tax obligation.

-- Foreign tax credits are available under Section 103 of the Income Tax Ordinance for taxes paid in the US on the same income.
-If the US taxes the LLC's income (through withholding, FDAP taxation, or ECI taxation), the Pakistani owner can claim a credit against their Pakistani tax liability
+- Foreign tax credits under Section 103 are available for taxes paid in the US on the same income.
+If the US taxes the LLC's income through withholding, FDAP, or ECI taxation, the Pakistani owner can credit that against the Pakistani tax liability.

-For salaried individuals and non-salaried individuals, the rates differ.
-US LLC income is classified as business income (non-salaried) for Pakistani tax purposes.
+Rates differ for salaried and non-salaried individuals.
+US LLC income is classified as business income (non-salaried).

 Non-salaried individual rates (Finance Act 2025):